 A direct or indirect hit to your head or any force causing your head to jerk (similar to whiplash) can result in a mild traumatic brain injury (mTBI) called a “Concussion”.
 As your brain sits inside your skull it is surrounded by fluid.
 When your head takes a hit your brain shifts or shakes around inside the skull.
 The impact and forceful disruption damages blood vessels, nerves, and brain cells creating chemical and cellular changes in the brain.
 The result is your brain to some measure or degree doesn’t function as it should.
 After a concussion, you may experience vision changes, balance deficits, or in severe cases, fall unconscious as the brain is confused.

 It is important to know that each patient presents differently.
 We emphasize the subjective portion, listening to you, the patient, after a concussive event.
 It is imperative to us that we take a biopsychosocial approach to concussions, as we know from the latest research that many experience more than just physical complaints, but psychological and social complaints as well.
+These events can affect daily and social life, and it is crucial to us that we get you back into your routines as soon as possible and as pain-free as possible.

 There are many cases per year that involve the pediatric population, consisting of children under the age of 18 years old.
 Many of these individuals were participating in sports/physical activity when the injury occurred, though there are many other causes.

 Most people who experience an acute concussion recover within a few weeks of treatment.
 However for a smaller percentage of people, concussion symptoms continue for weeks, months, or even years resulting in a condition known as Persistent Post-Concussion Syndrome (PPCS).
 Persistent Post-Concussion Syndrome is a disorder in which some symptoms, such as headache and dizziness, persist following a concussion.
 Many children experience difficulties such as focusing in school, decreased physical activity level, reading difficulties and light sensitivity.
 It’s not uncommon for patients to be told by health care providers to avoid anything that aggravates their symptoms and to in effect “wait it out”.
-It’s also not unusual to learn of patients searching and going from specialist to specialist in effort to find relief.
+It’s also not unusual to learn of patients searching and going from specialist to specialist in effort to find relief

 Physical therapy has been effectively used to treat Post-Concussion Syndrome; however it should be noted there is no one-size-fits-all routine protocol.
 In recent years, there’s been more awareness and acceptance of the benefits of physical therapy in treating concussions, especially when physical therapists are part of a multidisciplinary treatment team.
 In 2017, the American Physical Therapy Association wrote about growing research evidence of the benefits of using physical therapy in concussion management (Beyond Rest: Physical Therapists and Concussion Management).